-Click here to get your credit report and credit score from the only place that provides the FICO score.
+Did you know that your credit card balance affects your credit score?
+Having the wrong balance, even for a day, can Click here to get your credit report and credit score from the only place that provides the FICO score.

 And beware of buying your credit score from any place that sells a consumer score!
 The consumer score is a generic version of your credit score, and it is useless.

 It works like this: To determine your credit score, the credit-scoring bureaus apply a formula that calculates your creditworthiness.
 But they tailor their formula depending on who is pulling the credit report.
 An automobile company is more interested than a landlord in your payment history as it relates to installment loans.
 As such, the different bureaus apply different formula depending on who is asking for your credit report.
 When the consumer asks, the reporting bureaus usually provide a consumer version.

 But here’s the catch: No lender will ever see your consumer score.
 When they pull your credit report, they will be given a FICO score, which can be dramatically different from your consumer score.
 In fact, the founder of 7 Steps to a 720 Credit Score, Philip Tirone, once tested this with his own score.
 On the same day, his consumer score was about 60 points higher than his FICO score!